ericmao2008/EleanorsNotes/70 Newsletters/72 Obsidian Roundup/Obsidian Roundup 2022.04.09.md

 ## In The Community

+- Nicole van der Hoeven and Jeremy Valentine (`@javalent` is the developer of the "TTRPG suite" of plugins like dice roller, leaflet, admonitions, etc) are going to be [live on Youtube](https://www.youtube.com/watch?v=2Jm5lZWy-0Y) in a couple of hours (1pm EST) to discuss his plugins & potentially some upcoming ones 👀

 ### Hub

 _The Obsidian Hub is a community knowledge base designed to help organize information about the Obsidian ecosystem.
 It's an excellent companion to this Roundup, which tends to be very chronological in nature.
 Here are some of the [recent updates](https://github.com/obsidian-community/obsidian-hub/pulls?q=is%3Apr+is%3Amerged+sort%3Aupdated-desc+-label%3A%22scripted+update%22+-label%3A%22hub+tools+%26+scripts%22+%3E+)_